pavanyn2002/pavanyn2002/README.md

 ---

 ## What I’m focused on right now
-- Cloud‑native ops with Kubernetes, Terraform, and AWS.
+- Cloud‑native ops with Kubernetes, Terraform, and Azure.
 - SLO‑driven alerting and actionable dashboards with Prometheus/Grafana.
 - Release automation patterns with GitLab/Jenkins and safe rollouts.